OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_binding.rst

    .. py:method:: move_node(node_index, new_pos, dEp)
       :noindex:

-      Move a node to a new position.
+      Move a node to a new position while computing the resulting increment in plastic strain.

       :param node_index: Index of node (int)
       :param new_pos: New position (Vec3)